Guide on applying for exemption from expenditure conditions for exploration and prospecting licences

 In respect to Exploration Licences and Mining Leases, the tenement holder will be issued with a Notice of Intention to Forfeit as provided in Regulation 50.
 The tenement holder may then make a submission for the Minister for Mines and Petroleum’s consideration.

-Note: There is no provision in the Act for the refund of the application fee if an application is withdrawn (minimum expenditure commitment has been subsequently met and an amended Form 5 lodged) or lapsed (upon the death of the tenement).
+Note: There is no provision in the Mining Act 1978 for the refund of the application fee if an application is withdrawn (minimum expenditure commitment has been subsequently met and an amended Form 5 lodged) or lapsed (upon the death of the tenement).